| |

 I have to admit, I winced when I saw how much the ticket cost to enter the Palace!

-If you’d like to visit the Palace, the Park and Gardens it costs £32 per adult, £18.50 for children and £27 for a young person/student.
-Entry to only the Park and garden costs £20.50 per adult and £10.50 for children.
+If you’d like to visit the Palace, the Park and Gardens it costs £38 per adult and £22 for children.
+Entry to only the Park and Gardens costs £28 per adult and £13.50 for children.

-Even though it’s an expensive day out I think it’s still worth a visit hence my advice below on what to see and do to make sure you get your money’s worth.
+Even though it’s an expensive day out I think it’s still worth a visit.

 Blenheim Palace